 Sigma lenses have been around for decades.
-For a long time, they've been the budget-friendly choice for photographers trying to avoid the heavy costs associated with some of the big name guys like Canon or Nikon.
-In 2012, the company went through a refurbishing of sorts and came out the other side with three distinct classifications of their lenses under their Global Vision redesign.
+For a long time, they've been the budget-friendly choice for photographers trying to avoid the heavy costs associated with some of the big-name guys like Canon or Nikon.
+In 2012, the company went through a refurbishing of sorts and came out on the other side with three distinct classifications of their lenses under their Global Vision redesign.
 Since then, the words 'Sigma ART Lens' can be seen regularly on various photo and film production blogs all across the internet.
 It's serious glass with serious performance.
-It's clear that Sigma isn't playing around any more.
+It's clear that Sigma isn't playing around anymore.

 The 35mm focal length has begun to take over the territory of the once-standard 50mm.
 Great for general-purpose use, this lens sits somewhere between a longer wide-angle and a shorter telephoto focal length.
 That means you can use it quite well for both applications.
 While the 35mm focal length is often loved by street photographers, this lens may be a bit heavy to lug around with you all day.
 It packs a bit of extra weight but brings a speedy and silent autofocus motor and an incredible 9-bladed f/1.4 aperture with it.
 There's a reason Sigma calls this one their flagship lens.

 This 85mm ART is in the same family as the 35mm pictured above, which means it offers the same lens coatings and has been designed specifically to match the other ART focal lengths when it comes to sharpness and color rendering.
 This lens will give your portraits and close-ups dramatic intensity with its superwide f/1.4 aperture.
 It also pairs exceptionally well with the 35mm if you're looking to have a dual-prime kit in your bag.
 It's a big hefty beast of a lens that's likely to knock your socks off when you see the images that come out of it.